 Create Confidence and Secure Information in a World Full of Digital Threats

 Cybersecurity ensures comprehensive protection against all forms of digital threat.
 Cybersecurity professionals identify weaknesses and vulnerabilities in the organization’s operation; then, they design and deploy effective security responses to each threat.
 Cybersecurity professionals also create and sustain the requisite organizational control and accountability architecture to ensure that cyber-technology assets remain secure and that information that is processed and transmitted will remain confidential, trustworthy and available.

-University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense Education for 2016-2021.
+University of Detroit Mercy is recognized by the National Security Agency and the U.S. Department of Homeland Security as a Center for Academic Excellence in Cyber Defense Education (CAE-CD) for 2016-2021.
 Having held a designation as a Center of Academic Excellence for Information Assurance from 2004-2017, University of Detroit Mercy packs more than a decade of nationally certified expertise into every class.
 The preparation and depth of professional knowledge that this program provides will make you excellent in your field.

 Jobs, Jobs, Jobs

 Cybersecurity is an exciting new profession; and qualified individuals with strong foundations in information assurance and cybersecurity are in high demand.
 It is estimated that the increase in jobs in this field will outpace supply well into the year 2020, according to the National Bureau of Labor Statistics.

 University of Detroit Mercy's Master of Science in Information Assurance with a major in cybersecurity is applicable across a broad range of careers and interests.
 Below are some of the types of people who have taken this course and advanced their careers.
 If you have an interest in cybersecurity, please contact us to discuss how this degree may be right for you.

 - Bachelor's degree with an interest in employment in government or business security work